glotzerlab/row/doc/src/guide/python/actions.md

 # Writing action commands in Python

 In **row**, actions execute arbitrary **shell commands**.
-When your action is **Python** code, you must structure that code so that it is a command line tool that takes directories as arguments.
+When your action is **Python** code, you must wrap it with command line parsing that takes directories as arguments.
 There are many ways you can achieve this goal.

 This guide will show you how to structure all of your actions in a single file:
 `actions.py`.
 This layout is inspired by **row's** predecessor **signac-flow**